 2016 - Kings Hill, East Malling & Larkfield, and Wateringbury

 We completed a Community Governance Review of parish electoral arrangements regarding Kings Hill parish, and the boundaries with East Malling & Larkfield parish, and with Wateringbury parish.
 You can view the TMBC Community Governance Order 2017, associated map and Statement of Reasons online.

 The change means that the boundary between Kings Hill and East Malling & Larkfield parish will be amended.
 The area marked A1 on the map will become part of Kings Hill parish, moving from East Malling & Larkfield.
 There will be consequential changes to the Borough ward and County electoral divisions, so the boundaries for parish, Borough and county councils are all coterminous (all follow the same line).
-The changes will take effect prior to the May 2019 elections for the parish and Borough ward changes, and 2021 for the county council electoral division changes.
+The changes took effect prior to the May 2019 elections for the parish and Borough ward changes, and 2021 for the county council electoral division changes.